-We booked a trip to Rome with a Bus tour.
-Most of these Tours are leaving from major German cities, generally near the train station or Bahnhof.
-Our adventure started in Würzburg with a ride to Rome.
-The route took us through the beautiful Tuscany, and further South to the Umbria, where we stopped for a night and sightseeing in Orvieto.
+Our route took us through the beautiful Tuscany, and further South to the Umbria, where we stopped for a night and sightseeing in Orvieto

-You leave the car in the valley below – the city is (almost) closed to traffic.
-A short escalator brings me to the valley station that was revived a few years ago.
-A somewhat wobbly cablecar, I’ll be up in five minutes.
+You’d need to leave the car in the valley below – the city is (almost) closed to traffic.
+A short escalator brings us to the valley station that was revived a few years ago.
+A somewhat wobbly cable car, I’ll be up in five minutes.
 At the top, near the remains of the old fortress, I walk through the picturesque “Corso Cavour”.
 For walking impaired there is a minibus that goes right up to the cathedral.
 A few meters from the cable car station, you will reach the ” Pozzo”, The” Pozzo di San Patrizio “, a 62 m deep well that was built for the Popes, and uniquely has two spiral staircases.
 The donkeys went one side up, and down the other side with water buckets.
 It was built by Antonio Da Sangallo d.
 J. on behalf of Pope Clement VII

 The walk across the Corso may take 15 minutes, a view into a side street, where on the narrow balcony a cat enjoys the sun.
 On the right hand side of the grocer’s shop are the delicacies of the region: sausages, wine, vegetables, dried mushrooms in the fall, all sorts of sauces and pastries.